 Special Education (SPED) Teacher-Director of Specialized Programs

-As PCM is commuted to guiding ALL students to reach their full potential, we will employ a full-time SpEd Teacher/Program Manager beginning our first year of operation.
-The SPED teacher will collaborate with the Montessori coach, teachers, and classroom assistants to support students with elevated needs and help ensure all PCM staff members are working together to provide the support each student needs.
+As PCM is committed to guiding ALL students to reach their full potential, we will employ a full-time SPED Teacher – Director of Specialized Programs beginning our first year of operation.
+The SPED teacher will collaborate with the Montessori coach, teachers, and classroom assistants to support students with elevated needs and help ensure all PCM staff members are working together collectively to provide a unified front of support.
 Based on student needs, this team member will also act as a liaison between our local educational service district and local service providers to secure the intervention team needed to provide the necessary services, accommodations, and modifications to students and families.

 Leaders that are intentional and that make smart strategic choices to promote a school environment where teachers are supported and held to high expectations are a foundational component of a high-quality school.
 PCM also believes the expectations we hold for our students, displayed through our core values, We Are LEADERS and our school norms (accountability, character, integrity, and a growth mindset), should be reflected by the adults they come into contact with and who model leadership in their school, both within the school and broader community.

 To that end PCM will be led by a Head of School (HOS) and Montessori Coach (MC).
 The HOS and their contracted support possess the financial, operational, and academic experience and acumen to lead a thriving nonprofit public school and retain the innovative mindset and vision to support a whole-child developmental model like PCM's.
 The Montessori Coach brings additional academic experience and acumen.